How to Choose a 3D Scanner for Manufacturing

 Aerospace Industry

-• High precision required
+• High precision tolerance control

-• Complex geometries
+• Complex geometry inspection

-Structured light scanners are commonly used.
+Structured light scanners are widely used.

 Industrial Parts Inspection